expectedtodie/expectedtodie/_posts/2022-07-15-expectedtodie-part6.md

 Lesson Learned: “Don’t wait.
 Live life to the fullest while you can!”

+Here is a map of our travel since June 2019!
 <img src="/images/blog/map-all-travel.png" width="600px">
-A map of our travel since June 2019!

 If you are interested in what it is like to live a minimalist, nomadic lifestyle check out our book [Working on the Move: A guide for remote workers seeking adventure](https://www.amazon.com/dp/B09MGD3X8F/ref=cm_sw_em_r_mt_dp_TSSVQ5NJMK0QWB1GNCR4)